 “Paris is always a good idea.” – Audrey Hepburn

 If you only see one French Cathedral on your visit to the Northern countryside of France, it should be Cathedrale de Notre-Dame of Reims.
 The grand façade is quite stunning and unique.
-Staring up at the hundreds of statues on the cathedral’s West front, I can see the city’s emblem, a 13th-century figure known as L’Ange au Sourire.
+Staring up at the hundreds of statues on the cathedral’s west front, I can see the city’s emblem, a 13th-century figure known as L’Ange au Sourire.
 She stands there tall and smiles down at me.

 The sheer volume of statues that line the basilica takes my breath away and I want to slow down and take it all in, but I am on a tour, so I have to hurry as I am the last one to arrive.
-With her stunning stain glass windows from the 13th century to her latest 880th birthday gift of Chagall’s stain glass windows from the 20th century, she dazzles me.
+With her stunning stained glass windows from the 13th century to her latest 880th birthday gift of Chagall’s stained glass windows from the 20th century, she dazzles me.
 I walk through the cavernous Gothic nave the size of a football field in awe.

-World War 1 History:
+A Little World War 1 History

 A quick history lesson tells me that Reims was flatted during World War I, where a majority of the statues on the façade were practically destroyed.